charlesbmarsh/charlesbmarsh.github.io/content/tutoring.md

 ## Why Choose Me?
 - **Current Student Perspective:** As a 4th year Computer Engineering student, I understand the challenges students face in the current education climate, and know what's expected from teachers and professors.
-- **Recent Experience:** I'm actively learning and using these subjects daily
 - **Personalized Approach:** One-on-one sessions tailored to your learning style and pace
 - **Flexible Scheduling:** Available for both in-person and online tutoring sessions